dannymagnus/CI_MS2_Space-Trek/README.md

 5. As a first time user, I want be able to add a username and shipname so that my experience will be personalised.
 6. As a first time user, As a user I want to be able to select an answer to the multiple choice question and get feedback on whether I am correct.
 7. As a first time user, I want to be able to view my progress on the quiz.
-8. As a first time user, I want feedback on whether I have successfully completed the quiz or not.
+8. As a first time user, I want feedback on whether I have successfully completed the quiz or not and feedback on my quiz performance and answers.
 9. As a first time user, I want to be able to play the quiz again.

 #### Site Owner